Clinical Evaluation Plan

 2.3 Clinical Safety, Methods for Analysis

-Describe your safety parameters, i.e. which things should you product fulfil so that you consider it safe?
+Describe your safety parameters, i.e. which things should your product fulfil so that you consider it safe?
 And your methods, i.e. how will you prove that your product fulfils those safety parameters?
-A method could be literature search for past studies, but you could additionally do a Post-Market Clinical Follow-Up to double-check whether that’s actually true for your device.
+A method could be a literature search for past studies, but you could additionally do a Post-Market Clinical Follow-Up to double-check whether that’s actually true for your device.

-2.4 Acceptability of Benefit-Risk-Ratio
+2.4 Acceptability of Benefit-Risk Ratio

 After you’ve defined your benefits and safety parameters, which combination of those is acceptable to you?
 In the case of most software devices (and apps), you’ll probably have subtle benefits (e.g. better disease management, early detection of relapses) while low safety concerns (e.g. disease progression unlikely, not killing anyone).